ॐ श्री त्रिपुण्ड धारी * Om Shri Tripund Dhari * शिवा नमस्काराथा मंत्र - Shiva Namaskaratha Mantra

 Human ash is applied to Jyotirlingas.
 This gives the message

-that our physical body is not real, it is fake and it has to
+that our physical body is not real, it is fake and it has to go.

 The holy ash derived from the fireplace of an Agnihotri is

 the purest one.
-Agnihotra people keep fire burning all the
+Agnihotra people keep fire burning all the time during their

 lives.